 NOTE: Client fees must be applied directly to the award's non-federal cost share and must be used in furtherance of the program objectives.
-In addition, the MBEC will generally be required to contribute cash to the award with respect to uncollected client fees that were included as part of the non-federal cost share committed to the award.
+In addition, the MBEC will be required to contribute cash or another acceptable form of non-federal cost share to the award with respect to uncollected client fees that were included as part of the non-federal cost share committed to the award.